Solar + storage

 As costs fall, as new products enter the market, and as homeowners become more savvy about the value they can get from pairing their solar arrays with battery storage, Solar United Neighbors expects to see more and more of our members installing storage at their homes.
 To answer homeowner questions (without vendor or sales bias), we have developed a first-of-its kind Battery Storage Guide for Homeowners.
 The guide answers questions on battery technology, battery economics, installation procedures, and the retrofitting of existing solar arrays with battery storage.
 Download your free copy today!

 - We’ve put together a comprehensive guide for homeowners who are interested in battery storage.
 Click here to download it.

 - We’ve held online webinars like this storage webinar we did for our Florida program in 2019 and this one we did in partnership with Generation 180.
 Our most recent webinar was recorded in June of 2020.

 - We’ve conducted an in-depth analysis of the current “state of the art” of solar + storage.
 We wanted to determine whether solar + storage is a viable way to protect vulnerable communities from the impacts of climate change.
 The research used the Hampton Roads, Virginia region as a test case.
 We modeled the financial feasibility of these projects and identified ways to scale up their deployment.
 Download the full report on solar + storage for resiliency.

-- Our Maryland Storage Co-op Pilot is our first co-op to be focused on adding battery storage to existing solar systems.
+- Our Maryland Storage Co-op Pilot back in 2017 was our first co-op to be focused on adding battery storage to existing solar systems.